 Car crashes happen for all kinds of reasons, but whether they happen because of reckless driving, distracted driving, high speed, or DUI, 94 percent or more of all crashes are preventable.
 When a driver causes a crash and injures others, the victims can often turn to the courts for help.

-When you need assistance pursuing your traffic injury compensation, give Kohan & Bablove, LLP a call at 1-844-404-2400 or fill out the contact form below.
+When you need assistance pursuing your traffic injury compensation, give Kohan & Bablove, Injury Attorneys a call at 1-844-404-2400 or fill out the contact form below.
 We have years of experience in the practice of automobile accident law and have helped countless clients recover compensation We also provide new clients with a free consultation to discuss their case, so you have nothing to lose.